 WHAT IS THE START FUND?

-The Sustain the Arts (stART) Fund is a joint initiative by the National Arts Council (NAC) and the private sector to boost the long-term sustainability of smaller arts organisations, and to nurture a culture of giving to the arts.
-The need is especially pronounced today due to the disruptions and implications that COVID-19 has brought to everyone, especially the arts and culture scene.
+The Sustain the Arts (stART) Fund is a joint initiative by the National Arts Council (NAC) and the private sector to boost the long-term sustainability of smaller arts organisations and to nurture a culture of giving to the arts.

-Through the stART Fund, NAC will work with private donors and rally the community to build a vibrant arts scene for Singapore that is sustainable for both the short-term and long-term.
-With the continued efforts of our partners, it is a testament to our resilience during a time of crisis as we continue to foster a culture of giving to the arts.
+Our passion for protecting the arts scene sees us working together with private donors and tirelessly rallying the community to build a vibrant arts scene for Singapore that is sustainable in both the short and long term.
+With the continued efforts of our partners, it is a testament to our resilience during a time of crisis that we continue to foster a culture of giving to the arts.

 WHO DOES THE START FUND SUPPORT?